Frequently Asked Questions and Answers

 What is the current cost of tuition?

-Current tuition for the program is $30,850 for the academic year.
-While a significant increase for fall 2017 is not expected, the University reserves the right to increase tuition with or without notice.
+Current tuition for the Class of 2020 is $31,670 for the academic year.
+While a significant increase for fall 2018 is not expected, the University reserves the right to increase tuition with or without notice.

 Do you have any additional information graduation rates, PANCE pass rates, or other information?